Load Encoding for Learning AC-OPF: Learning to Encode

-The input vector is the load vector $\bm{x} = (\bm{p^d}, \bm{q^d})$ and the output vector is the embedded load vector $\bm{z} = (\bm{\hat{p}^{d}}, \bm{\hat{q}^{d}})$.
-The structure of the output, i.e., the embedded load vector, is obtained by removing the loads that are {\em relocated in all the training instances}.
 For the full NN-encoder, the dimension of the first and second layers are set to twice of the dimensions of the input and the output vectors respectively.
 For a data set collection $\mathbb{D} = \{ (\bm{x}^i, \bm{z}^i) : i \in [1 \dotsc n]\}$ with $n$ test cases where the outputs $\bm{z}^i$ are computed using Algorithm~\ref{alg:penalty}, the goal of the learning task is to find the model parameters $\bm{W}$ and $\bm{b}$ that minimize the empirical risk function:

-where $m \in \{L, F\}$ is used to discriminate the model adopted.
-Once the training is complete, any output element $\bm{\hat{p}^{d}}$ or $\bm{\hat{q}^{d}}$ that is always zero (i.e., the load is always aggregated elsewhere) can be removed in order to provide a more compact input to OPF predictor.